hos-b/sqlgen/docs/README.md

 - [sqlgen::group_by and Aggregations](group_by_and_aggregations.md) - How generate GROUP BY queries and aggregate data
 - [sqlgen::inner_join, sqlgen::left_join, sqlgen::right_join, sqlgen::full_join](joins.md) - How to join different tables
 - [sqlgen::insert](insert.md) - How to insert data within transactions
+- [sqlgen::select_from](select_from.md) - How to read data from a database using more complex queries
 - [sqlgen::update](update.md) - How to update data in a table

 ## Other Operations